Ok, so I don’t discuss my day job very often…

 I’m a big fan of creating systems that pretty much run themselves once you’re in the habit.
 Just like you probably have a place you always set your keys down when you come in through the door so you’re not spending 30 minutes looking for them each morning every system you take a few minutes to create will more than make up for that time in the efficiency it results in.

 The more you’re able to automate, the less you need to have on your plate and on your mind.
 I love using subscription models so that things show up on my doorstep or in my inbox without me having to remember to order them!
 Sometimes these things cost a few extra dollars, and sometimes they’re actually cheaper!
-One example of this is subscribing to Holistic Squid’s meal plans (you can read my review or order them here (use code BRAINFOOD for 50% off for a limited time).
+One example of this is subscribing to Holistic Squid’s meal plans.
 They simply show up in my inbox each week and all I have to do is print and shop!
 I also like to use Amazon Subscribe and Save for staples we use regularly.
 By subscribing to 5 items you get 15% off so this actually saves me money AND time- score!
 I have a farm box show up each week with my produce and eggs and I like to have our pup’s grain free paleo-ish pet food come automatically each month from Pet Flow.
 The amount of time and mental energy I save not worrying about all those things is life changing.

 Sometimes it’s as easy as making things a habit that ends up happening as mindlessly as brushing your teeth.
 For more great tips on habit forming, I really like the book The Power of Habit.